-Not withstanding medical diagnosis, nowadays, there also are a variety of different sorts of diagnoses, e.g., psychiatric, psychological, and pedagogical.
+Irrespective of medical diagnosis, nowadays, there also are a variety of different sorts of diagnoses, e.g., psychiatric, psychological, and pedagogical.
 In these scientific diagnoses, use is made, e.g., of conversation, observation, projective techniques, and a variety of so-called tests, or media.
-Currently, psychodiagnosis is described as "The attempt to assess personal characteristics through the observation of external features, as in physiognomy, craniology, graphology, study of voice, gait, etc." (53, 230).
+Currently, psychodiagnosis is described as, "The attempt to assess personal characteristics through the observation of external features, as in physiognomy, craniology, graphology, study of voice, gait, etc." (53, 230).

-\ Since the word "diagnostication" has an awkward ring to the ears of speakers of American English, for the most part I have translated "diagnostication" and related terms in the text as "evaluation".
+^{} Since the word "diagnostication" has an awkward ring to the ears of speakers of American English, for the most part, I have translated "diagnostication" and related terms in the text as "evaluation".

-It is generally known that the success of the methods of the natural sciences, also with respect to their use to study persons, have given rise to a naturalistic anthropology (see 170), by which a person is viewed as a psycho-physical organism or, at best, a higher animal.
+It is generally known that the success of the methods of the natural sciences, also with respect to their use to study persons, have given rise to a natural science or naturalistic philosophical anthropology (see 170), by which a person is viewed as a psychophysical organism or, at best, a higher animal.